-1 SECTION 21.
+SECTION 22.
 REPLACEMENT CERTIFICATE OF TITLE.
-2 (a) If a written certificate of title is lost, stolen, mutilated, destroyed, or otherwise 3 becomes unavailable or illegible, the secured party of record or, if there is no secured party 4 indicated in the files of the office, the owner of record may apply for and, by furnishing 5 information satisfactory to the office, obtain a replacement certificate of title in the name of the owner of record.
-6 7 (b) An applicant for a replacement certificate must sign the application, and, except as 8 otherwise permitted by the office, the application must comply with Section 6.
-The application 9 must include the existing certificate unless the certificate is lost, stolen, mutilated, destroyed, or 10 otherwise unavailable.
-11 (d) A replacement certificate of title created by the office must comply with Section 8 12 and indicate on the face of the certificate of title that it is a replacement certificate of title.
-13 (e) If a person receiving a replacement certificate of title subsequently obtains possession 14 of the original written certificate of title, the person shall destroy promptly the original certificate of title.
-15 16 Reporter's Note 17 18 Source: UCOTA Section 24.
-19 20 Comment 21 22 When creating a replacement certificate of title, the office must comply with subsection replacement.

-(d) regardless of whether it creates a written certificate of title or an electronic certificate of title.
+- (a) If a written certificate of title is lost, stolen, mutilated, destroyed, or otherwise becomes unavailable or illegible, the secured party of record or, if no secured party is indicated in the files of the office, the owner of record may apply for and, by furnishing information satisfactory to the office, obtain a replacement certificate in the name of the owner of record. - (b) An applicant for a replacement certificate of title must sign the application, and, except as otherwise permitted by the office, the application must comply with Section 7.
+The application must include the existing certificate unless the certificate is lost, stolen, mutilated, destroyed, or otherwise unavailable. - (c) A replacement certificate of title created by the office must comply with Section 9 and indicate on the face of the certificate that it is a replacement certificate. - (d) If a person receiving a replacement certificate of title subsequently obtains possession of the original written certificate, the person promptly shall destroy the original certificate of title.

-No matter the format, the replacement certificate of title must be designated on its face as a
+When creating a replacement certificate of title, the office must comply with subsection (c) regardless of whether it creates a written certificate of title or an electronic certificate of title.
+No matter the format, the replacement certificate of title must be designated on its face as a replacement.

-SECTION 22.
-RIGHTS OF A PURCHASER OTHER THAN A SECURED
+SECTION 23.
+RIGHTS OF PURCHASER OTHER THAN SECURED PARTY.